-The Upload button is used to load a new software package onto the detector for subsequent installation.
 To upload a new file, left-click on the Upload button.
 Search for and select a software file on your computer.
 Only two files can be stored at a time.
 If there are already two files, you must delete one before uploading another.

-When the upload is complete, left-click the Update button and follow the instructions to update the software.
-The Update button is used to install a previously uploaded software packet so that it becomes the detector's operating software.
+When the upload is complete, left-click the Update button and follow the instructions in the prompts.